If you are a former student please click the link above for more information.

 The Texas State admission committee will render a decision based on:

 High School/Home School Curriculum: Official transcripts of all course work completed in high school and in college must be submitted to the Texas State Office of Undergraduate Admissions.

 Other factors: The admission essay, involvement/service to the community, and letters of recommendation are also considered.
 For more information, contact your local admission counselor.
 Click here to find your Freshman Admission Counselor.

 Students with prior college work, and no Bachelor's degree, who are not working toward a degree at Texas State may be considered for admission as a special student.
-Applicants must submit the Transfer, Transient, and Former student admission application (and select non-degree seeking), the special student approval form, and the non-refundable application fee of $60 by the required deadline.
+Applicants must submit the Transfer, Transient, and Former student admission application (and select non-degree seeking), the special student approval form, and the non-refundable application fee of $60 for Spring 2014 or $75 for Summer or Fall 2014 by the required deadline.
 To qualify, students must either: